manas221/Astar-visualization/Readme.md

 ![Demo1](./demo1.gif)
 <br>
 A* algorithm is a one of popular techniques for pathfinding and solution search in a given space.
-This project implements the said algorithm using pygame module and python 3.10.1 .The features of this project are :
+This project implements the said algorithm using pygame module and python 3.10.1 .This project is based on tech with tim's A* visualization video[in source] with some additional features.The features of this project are :

 - Random maze generation.
 - Color scheme for distinguishability and aesthetics.